chapmanbe/6018_2017/ClassDocuments/WhatThisClassIs.md

 First, this is not simply an introduction to computer programming course.
 There are many options out there for you to learn the basics of how to write computer programs, many of them taught by expert educators that exceed my skills.
 What I hope this class adds to what you could get elsewhere includes the following:

 * **Relevance to Biomedicine:** It will be most helpful to you to learn computer programming in the context of the types of data and problems that are relevant to your biomedical research or work.
 My own background is in clinical medical informatics and I'll be bringing data and problems from this domain to the course.
 Of course, biomedical science is broader than this and I ask you to bring your data and problems to the class to share them with others.
 We can incorporate them into homework problems and in-class problems.
-Most importantly, you can tackle relevant problems through a term project [ADD LINK HERE]
+Most importantly, you can tackle relevant problems through a term project.

 * **Computing:** In addition to learning programming with Python, We will also learn about how to work with modern computing environments (primarily based on Linux operating systems).
 This will include learning how to interact with operating systems through Python, how Python programs can be modified via the operating system, but also how to create customized computing environments through environment variables and virtualization tools through.
 We will also be learning version control (in this case, git), using UNIX/Linux shells, virtual environments, etc. While